Get started

-Get started with 1Password Unlock with Okta
+Get started with 1Password Unlock with SSO

-Learn how to unlock 1Password with Okta.
+Learn how to unlock 1Password with your identity provider.

 Tip